 We realize that a lot of information comes at you when doing product research, so we have organized the information on the Scout page into Tabs.
 Information is there, but only when you need or want to see it.

-The Profitability Tab, as you have seen in the Profit Calculator section above, changes based on the data you input into the Profit Calculator.
+The Profitability Tab, changes based on the data you input into the Profit Calculator.
 The expenses will be listed to the left, and a graph is displayed to the right to give you profit information at a glance.

-Here we show you if you have purchased this item before, or if you have a sales history with it.
-If you do, the information will look like similar to the below image:
+Here we show you your Purchase History for the item before (including items in your Unlisted Inventory if connected by ASIN) and if you have a Sales History with it.
+If you do, the information will look similar to the below image: